-Bart Freundlich’s gender-swapped remake of Susanne Bier’s 2006 drama about family secrets is a deeply moving story about acceptance and identity with more than one twist and extraordinary performances from Michelle Williams and Julianne Moore.
+Bart Freundlich’s After The Wedding is a deeply moving story about acceptance and identity with more than one twist and extraordinary performances from Michelle Williams and Julianne Moore.

-The difference lies in the details, or, in this case, in the characters’ gender.If Bier’s leading character was the mysterious Jacob (Mads Mikkelsen), Freundlich gives us the captivating Isabel (Michelle Williams), a stong-willed and seemingly imperturbable woman who has our full attention from the very first moment we see her.
-“I don’t want to close my eyes today” whispers one of the children at the Kolkatan orphanage where she works, as the others continue to meditate in one of the very first scenes of the film.
+The difference lies in the details, or, in this case, in the characters’ gender.If Bier’s leading character was the mysterious Jacob (Mads Mikkelsen), Freundlich gives us the captivating Isabel (Michelle Williams, of Blue Valentine), a stong-willed and seemingly imperturbable volunteer with a big heart who has our full attention from the very first moment we see her.
+“I don’t want to close my eyes today,” whispers one of the children at the Kolkatan orphanage where she works, as the others continue to meditate in one of the very first scenes of the film.
 Isabel has dedicated her whole life to these kids, and we can feel the connection she has with them, just as we understand her disappointment when she is forced to leave.
 Her trip to New York is necessary, as she is the only one who can convince the multimillionaire head of a media company to sign off on a much needed grant for the orphanage.

-Isabel’s potential benefactor has been gender-swapped too: Jörgen (played by Rolf Lassgård in Bier’s drama) is now Theresa (Julianne Moore), a full-time businesswoman/wife/mother whose daily routine consists of making decisions at work, taking care of her two twin boys and trying to steal a few moments with her artist husband (Oscar, played by Billy Crudup) – all this while trying to stay sane.
+Isabel’s potential benefactor has been gender-swapped too: Jörgen (played by Rolf Lassgård in Bier’s drama) is now Theresa (Julianne Moore, of Still Alice), a full-time businesswoman/wife/mother whose daily routine consists of making decisions at work, taking care of her two twin boys and trying to steal a few moments with her artist husband (Oscar, played by Billy Crudup, of Almost Famous) – all this while trying to stay sane.
 Our introduction to Theresa happens slowly at first, as we are given glances of the different sides of her personality.
-We see her sing along to Lady Gaga in her car, we witness her interactions with her husband and kids and realise just how much stress she must be under.
+We see her sing along to Lady Gaga’s “Edge of Glory” in her car, we witness her interactions with her husband and kids, and we realise just how much stress she must be under.
 The role of Theresa is absolutely perfect for Julianne Moore, who shines as she portrays a complex, self-absorbed, seemingly insensitive and sometimes ruthless woman whose neurotic appearance conceals more than one secret.

 What happens at the wedding – or, rather, after the wedding – changes everything.
 As we find out how many secrets lie in our characters’ pasts and how many things have remained unsaid, we finally start seeing past the masks they’ve been wearing for years.
 Billy Crudup is excellent in his portrayal of a brooding artist figure whose intense glances speak more than a million words, but the true protagonist is Michelle Williams.
 Her performance is spotless as she slowly deconstructs all the nuances of a person whose carefully constructed, zen-like appearance can barely hide the jumble of anger, loneliness, sorrow and regret she tries her best to repress.
 As events unfold and secrets are revealed, it’s the three leading actors’ incredible performances that keep our eyes glued to the screen.